-IMPORTANT: PlateSpin Migrate Client supports semi-automated migration of Windows workloads to Virtual Machine Instances on your Oracle Cloud Infrastructure environment.
+IMPORTANT: PlateSpin Migrate supports semi-automated migration of workloads to Virtual Machine Instances on your Oracle Cloud Infrastructure environment.
 You must manually install the PlateSpin Migrate server in the Oracle Cloud Infrastructure environment.
-Migrate Agent is not supported for registering source workloads that are migrated using the semi-automated migrations.
+Migrate Agent is not supported for registering source workloads that you want to migrate to Oracle Cloud Infrastructure environment.